 The only current exception to the honors-component model is the honors section of the First-Year Experience, GS 19100, which is only open to entering honors students.

-The following is a list of honors courses and instructors approved since the Honors Program began in the fall of 2011 (list updated December 2012).
+The following is a list of honors courses approved since the Honors Program began in the fall of 2011 (list updated May 2013).

 - ECON 25200 Macroeconomics – Derek Bjonback

 - EDST 27000 Early Childhood Education – Mary Jane Eisenhauer

 - ENGL 10200 English Composition II – Heather Fielding